-Please note: Scholarships are subject to change each semester based on availability and funding.
-Please consult with an Admissions Specialist for further details.
+Please note: Scholarships are subject to change each term based on availability and funding.
+Students can apply for and receive more than one scholarship; however, some scholarships cannot be combined.
+Please consult with an Admissions Advisor for further details.

 Financial Aid